 In macroeconomics this may have led to placing too much faith in the ability of dynamic stochastic general equilibrium (DSGE) models to represent or sufficiently approximate the real world on which economic policy is applied.
-These fundamentally linear models are the result of the intertemporal optimization by representative agents of objective functions under conditions of uncertainty, given technological and budget constraints and the "rationality" of their expectations (i.e. perfect foresight barring a random error).
-Indeed, going beyond the assumption that society and nature always behave uniformly and consistently over time has deep implications in policy making as well.
-This can be easily seen in monetary policy, where no mechanistic use of forecasting models can be made if one allows for the possibility of structural changes.
+These fundamentally linear models are the result of the intertemporal optimisation by representative agents of objective functions under conditions of uncertainty, given technological and budget constraints and the "rationality" of their expectations (i.e. perfect foresight barring a random error).
+Indeed, going beyond the assumption that society and nature always behave uniformly and consistently over time has deep implications in policymaking as well.
+This can be easily seen in monetary policy, where no mechanistic use of forecasting models can be made if one allows for the possibility of structural changes (see, among others, Vickers 1998).

-An important lesson of the financial crisis - one that is generating substantial research activity - is that the interactions and feedbacks between the real and the financial sectors and the non-linearities that emerge especially during crises are not adequately captured by the available models.
-Many of the effects associated with financial and asset price imbalances are likely to be highly non-linear and complex.
+An important lesson of the financial crisis - one that is generating substantial research activity - is that the interactions and feedbacks between the real and the financial sectors and the nonlinearities that emerge especially during crises are not adequately captured by the available models.
+Many of the effects associated with financial and asset price imbalances are likely to be highly nonlinear and complex.
 The reaction of monetary policy should then also be non-linear and it should respond to asset price misalignments and financial imbalances.
 When the probability of a crisis becomes non-trivial, the interest rate path towards ensuring monetary stability might be different than in ordinary circumstances.
-These aspects were not well captured in the empirical models used to support monetary policy decisions, something understood but perhaps not adequately recognized in discussions on flexible inflation targeting frameworks that took place a decade or so ago.
+These aspects were not well captured in the empirical models used to support monetary policy decisions, something understood but perhaps not adequately recognised in discussions on flexible inflation targeting frameworks that took place a decade or so ago (Borio and Lowe 2002, Bean 2003).